 - Applied Behavior Analysis (M.S./Ed.S.)

 - Clinical Psychology (M.A./Psy.D.)

-- Community Psychology (Ph.D.)
+- · Community Psychology (Ph.D.)

-- Counseling (M.S.)
+- · Counseling (M.S.)

 - Counselor Education and Supervision (Ed.D.)

-- · Psychology (M.A.)
+- Psychology (M.A.)

-Booth #119
+COME VISIT US AT Booth #119

-nl.edu 888.658.8632

-CLINICAL MENTAL HEALTH COUNSELING

-Prepare for a career as a licensed professional counselor with a master's degree in Clinical Mental Health Counseling.
+A NATIONAL LOUIS UNIVERSITY College of Psychology and Behavioral Sciences nl.edu 888.658.8632 MASTER OF SCIENCE IN CLINICAL MENTAL HEALTH COUNSELING Prepare for a career as a licensed professional counselor with a master's degree in Clinical Mental Health Counseling.
 This program meets educational requirements and prepares you for licensure as a professional counselor.
 Learn more at uwp.edu/graduate